-If you are interested in practicing a martial art for health, this anthology is highly practical for this purpose.
-The content will inspire readers to adapt ways to enrich their martial art practice to reach a higher standard of health.
-You'll find a variety of supplementary training methods derived from Eastern and Western cultures plus scientific points of view useful and effective for modern practitioners of martial arts.
+If you are interested in practicing a martial art for health, this Via Media anthology is highly practical for this purpose.
+The content inspires readers to adapt ways to enrich their martial art practice to reach a higher standard of health.
+Includes a variety of supplementary training methods derived from Eastern and Western cultures plus scientific points of view useful and effective for modern practitioners of martial arts.
+A specialized book from Via Media.

 Conditioning for Martial Art Practice